python/devguide/security/policy.rst

 for the attacker, rather than a "lateral" one.
 Unexpected Python exceptions are not vulnerabilities by themselves unless they satisfy the availability criteria above.
-This is to avoid handling performance improvements as security vulnerabilities.
+This is to avoid handling performance and correctness improvements as security vulnerabilities.

 Vulnerabilities in dependencies of Python (such as zlib, Tcl/Tk, or OpenSSL) are not vulnerabilities in Python unless Python's use of the dependency